fluxcd/flux/site/faq.md

    if you've only just started using a particular image in a workload.
  - Flux can't get suitable credentials for the image repository.
-At present, it looks at `imagePullSecret`s attached to workloads, service accounts, platform-provided credentials on GCP or AWS, and a Docker config file if you mount one into the fluxd container (see the [command-line usage](./daemon.md)).
+At present, it looks at `imagePullSecret`s attached to workloads, service accounts, platform-provided credentials on GCP, AWS or Azure, and a Docker config file if you mount one into the fluxd container (see the [command-line usage](./daemon.md)).
  - When using images in ECR, from EC2, the `NodeInstanceRole` for the